DevManSam777/portfolio_template/README.md

 - Sends email notifications to you and your clients
 - Tracks and manages leads/projects
 - Provides a dashboard to view all inquiries
-- Includes a built-in API endpoint for the form
+- Includes a built-in API endpoint for both forms

-Simply deploy DevLeads and update the form's `api-url` attribute to point to your DevLeads instance.
+Simply deploy DevLeads and update the form's `endpoint` or `api-url` attribute to point to your DevLeads instance.

 **Option 2: Use Your Own API**

-Create your own backend API endpoint and update the `api-url` attribute in the `<web-inquiry-form>` element.
+Create your own backend API endpoint and update the `endpoint` (for minimalist-contact-form) or `api-url` (for web-inquiry-form) attribute in the form component.

 **Option 3: Replace the Form**

-Replace the `<web-inquiry-form>` element with your preferred form solution and update the styling in CSS if needed.
+Replace the form component with your preferred form solution.

 ### Optional Features